AJW ALL JAPAN WOMEN'S PRO-WRESTLING 1997-1998 DVD VHS

 Japan Grand Prix '97 League Bout: Manami Toyota vs. Kaoru Ito.
 This was a great match that may have been the best women's singles match of 1997.
 Fast-paced with lots of creative spots.
 Tons of high spots and near falls. ****1/2

-Las Cachorras Orientales (Mima Shimoda & Etsuko Mita) vs. Aja Kong & Kyoko Inoue.
-Tremendous brawl.
-Maybe the best garbage style match I have ever seen because there was really good wrestling to go along with all the gimmick spots and there wasn't all the typical flaws of garbage matches.
+Mima Shimoda & Etsuko Mita vs. Aja Kong & Kyoko Inoue.
+Tremendous wild brawl.
+Absolute top notch garbage style match because there was actually really good wrestling to go along with all the gimmick spots and there wasn't all the typical flaws of garbage matches.
 It's incredible that Shimoda & Mita could be this good at this style so soon after they turned heel. ****1/2

 AJW Japan Grand Prix 1997 Finals Commercial Tape 8/10/97 Tokyo Korakuen Hall